What are Case Databases?

-A case database can be used as author-configurable data storage in a BRYTER service whose primary purpose is to store (case) records.
-Authors can create case databases within a Service.
-They can configure the fields – the database schema – and use the configured database in read or write database nodes in their modules.
-These native case databases can replace existing external database or Excel integrations and enable case management use cases.
-For a better overview, take a look at our case databases article.
+A Case Database can be used as author-configurable data storage in a BRYTER Application whose primary purpose is to store (case) records.
+Authors can create Case Databases within an Application and configure the fields – the database schema – as well as use the configured Database in READ or WRITE Database Nodes in their Modules.
+These native Case Databases can replace existing external database or Excel Integrations and enable case management use cases.
+For a better overview, take a look at our Case Databases article.

-The identifier (ID) is a unique sequence by which a person/record/case/matter/etc. can be identified by a computer system, network, or – as in this specific BRYTER example – a case database.
-We use IDs frequently in our daily lives – whether in their physical form to identify ourselves to certain professional groups or – even more frequently – on the Internet, to log onto platforms to check our emails, transfer money or build modules on BRYTER.
+The Identifier (ID) is a unique sequence by which a person/record/case/matter/etc. can be identified by a computer system, network, or, as in our BRYTER example, a Case Database.
+We use IDs frequently in our daily lives – whether in their physical form to identify ourselves to certain professional groups or – even more frequently – on the Internet, to log onto platforms to check our emails, transfer money or build Modules on BRYTER.

 How to use IDs

-Every case database comes with a special ID field that uniquely identifies a record.
-The identifier (ID) of the case record is automatically added as a mandatory field in every case database and can be renamed by typing into the blue field below Unique identifier, e.g. client_id, technician_id, employee_id, etc.
+Every Case Database comes with a special ID field that uniquely identifies a record.
+The identifier (ID) of the case record is automatically added as a mandatory field in every Case Database.
+It can be renamed by typing into the blue field below Unique Identifier, e.g., client_id, technician_id, employee_id, etc.